abenzbiria/odoo-openupgrade-wizard/README.md

 each folder, and build a custom images on top the official one, installing inside custom librairies defined in ``debian_requirements.txt``, ``python_requirements.txt``.

-At this end of this step executing the following command ``docker images --filter "reference=odoo-openupgrade-wizard-*"`` should show a docker image per version.
+At this end of this step executing the following command should show a docker image per version.

 ```
+$ docker images --filter "reference=odoo-openupgrade-wizard-*"

 REPOSITORY                                                 TAG       IMAGE ID       CREATED       SIZE
 odoo-openupgrade-wizard-image---my-customer-10-12---12.0   latest    ef664c366208   2 weeks ago   1.39GB
 odoo-openupgrade-wizard-image---my-customer-10-12---11.0   latest    24e283fe4ae4   2 weeks ago   1.16GB